 Rebalancing and altering the trade-off associated with low-cost labour, transportation cost, and inventory holding is how 3D Printing can potentially bring transformation to the supply chains.

-The increasing importance of logistics in the eCommerce industry and scarcity of labour forces are two of the most common supply-side and demand trends.
+The increasing importance of logistics in the eCommerce industry and the scarcity of labour forces are two of the most common supply-side and demand trends.
 As a result, the industry now realises the importance of adopting automation and robotics in warehouses.
 However, there is both a good and bad side to this idea.
 While on the one hand, the industry’s efficiency will improve drastically, many people working in the logistics industry will lose their jobs.

 Considering the present situation, the ultimate Call-To-Action is that every logistic and warehousing organization should face the impact of the challenges they faced during the peak of the pandemic.
 Also, just like StoreFresh, other warehousing and 3PL companies should research potential risks and solutions for the post-pandemic scenario.
 Only then will it be possible for you to expand your operations to other regions catering to the high demand for logistics.
 For StoreFresh, it is already stepped into the Eastern India market with full-fledged operations in Kolkata, Siliguri, Jamshedpur, Guwahati, Patna, Ranchi, Bhubaneshwar, and Cuttack.